 WHAT NEEDS TO BE COMPLETED?

 13 units of competency are required to complete this qualification within the specific requirements as set out below:

-- up to 5 elective units may be chosen from the elective units listed in the units of competency brochure
+8 elective units within the specific requirements as set out in the units of competency brochure

-Work Skills delivers all its qualifications and units of competency through blended learning, based on face-to-face, one-on-one training with a Work Skills trainer.
-This may also include utilising CDs, DVDs, textbooks, learning guides, the internet, the phone, and the Work Skills Online Learning and Assessment System, WOLAS.
-The learning may comprise all or some of these methods.
-It will depend on location, the pace at which the student wants to learn, and employer requirements.
+Work Skills delivers all qualifications and units of competency through blended learning, based on face-to-face and one-on-one training with a Work Skills trainer.
+This may also include utilising digital learning guides, videos, the internet and the Work Skills Online Learning and Assessment System, WOLAS.
+The learning may comprise of all or some of these methods.
+It will depend on location, the pace at which the student wants to learn and employer requirements.
 This is all negotiated at the first checkpoint meeting.

 If you’ve had lots of experience in this industry or similar in the past; you may be eligible for RPL.